dmolony/dm3270/README.md

 #### Warning
 This is beta software.
 Not everything has been implemented yet, however most of the functions are working.
 #### Defaults
-The release version is built so that it always runs in Terminal mode (see below).
-To enable the other modes you will need to download the source and change the release flag in Console.java.
+The program defaults to the Release setting, which means it runs only in Terminal mode (see below).
+To enable the other modes you will need to change the Debug menu option and restart.
+This is the dialog box you will see when running as Release.
 ![Default Connection](Resources/connect.png?raw=true "default connection")
 #### Modes
 There are four ways in which this software can currently be used - Spy, Replay, Mainframe and Terminal.
 These are described below.